Updated: Mar 18, 2021, effective on Mar 18, 2021

 Countries of transfer

-Our Clients, Partners and service providers are located across the EU and the EEA.
-Where our clients are located in North America, Asia Pacific, Latin America, Tapad covers all its data transfers of data in the EU/EEA to non-EU/EEA countries with EU Standard Contractual Clauses, and if needed or requested with a Data Transfer Agreement.
+Our Clients, Partners and service providers are located across the UK, the EU and the EEA.
+Where our clients are located in North America, Asia Pacific, Latin America, Tapad covers all its data transfers of data in the EU/EEA to non-EU/EEA countries with EU Standard Contractual Clauses.

 2. Offer Meaningful Choice